 You should consider taking mathematics your first semester at F&M if any of the following apply:

 You wish to continue your studies in math at the college level.

-You intend a major in Biology, Chemistry, Earth and Environment, Mathematics, or Physics
+You intend a major in Biology, Business, Organizations and Society (BOS), Chemistry, Earth and Environment, Mathematics, or Physics

 You intend to pursue pre-healing arts requirements, concurrently plan to pursue a science major, and have performed well in mathematics in high school.